 Even in the most hectic morning rush, you can whip up these muffins in no time.
 Plus, with the ability to make a batch ahead of time, you'll always have a quick, homemade, and tasty breakfast or snack, just like our chocolate chip zucchini muffins.

-This convenient mini blueberry muffins recipe is made with just a few ingredients:
+This convenient recipe is made with just a few ingredients:

 - Frozen Blueberries: These add fruity flavor and color to your muffins.
 They also offer a variety of health benefits, including antioxidants and Vitamin C.